QuantConnect/quantconnect-stubs-generator/integration/README.md

 # Integration Tests

 This directory contains the integration tests.
-These are written in Python because there NUnit runners don't seem to consistently log both external process output and `Console.WriteLine` messages, making debugging a lot harder.
+These are written in Python because the NUnit runners don't seem to consistently log both external process output and `Console.WriteLine` messages, making debugging a lot harder.

 ## Usage